 As described under "Organizational Structure," we will acquire certain favorable tax attributes from the Blocker Companies in the Mergers.
-In addition, the IPO Contribution, the Class A-5 Unit Redemption, acquisitions by Xponential Fitness, Inc. of LLC Units from certain Continuing Pre-IPO LLC Members in connection with this offering, future taxable redemptions or exchanges by Continuing Pre-IPO LLC Members of LLC Units for shares of our Class A common stock or cash, and other transactions described herein are expected to result in favorable tax attributes for us.
+In addition, the IPO Contribution, the Class A-5 Unit Redemption, future taxable redemptions or exchanges by Continuing Pre-IPO LLC Members of LLC Units for shares of our Class A common stock or cash, and other transactions described herein are expected to result in favorable tax attributes for us.